Chickenpox in kids – help is at hand

 How long does chickenpox take to get better?

-Most kids are better within a week or two but remember that even if they feel fine, they’re still contagious while fresh spots are appearing.
+Most kids are better within a week or two.
+It is good to remember, though, that even if they feel fine, children with chickenpox are still contagious while fresh spots are appearing.

 NHS advice says to keep kids off school or nursery ‘until all the spots have formed a scab, which is usually 5 days after the spots appeared.’